Okimoka/Okimoka.github.io/_posts/2025-02-08-welcome-to-jekyll.markdown

 ### Atom transformers

 As it is so common with current ML papers, we cannot get around using transformers here - both $s$ and $t$ are realized in the form of transformers.
+As you know, transformers are really good with input data that can be split into sequential tokens.
 This makes obvious sense when we think about the molecules as sequences of atoms, where each atom corresponds to one input token.

 Let's analyze the structure of the transformer that outputs a translation of $z^v$ (in the above image, this would be the second part of the first transition).
 All of the other transformers work in an analogue way.